sophialittlejohn/phoenix/README.md

 - Crate a comment on a restaurant review.
 - Like/Remove like a comment.
 - Reset his password.
-- Update his userprofile.
+- Update his user profile.
 - Delete his profile.
-- Delete the resturant he created.
+- Delete the restaurant he created.

 ---